-Perhaps you’ve heard about platforms like Dall -E 2 and Midjourney, which may seem fun and innocent on the surface, but pose a real danger to trust between human beings in the future.
+Perhaps you’ve heard about platforms like Dall -E 2 and Midjourney.
+They may seem fun and innocent on the surface, but pose a real danger to trust between human beings in the future.

 Think you haven’t fallen victim to the influence of synthetic media?
 Think again.
-A very familiar form of synthetic media is Instagram filters, which often alter an individual’s appearance allowing them to share a modified version of themselves with their followers.
+A very familiar form of synthetic media is Instagram filters.
+These often alter an individual’s appearance allowing them to share a modified version of themselves with their followers.

 Also, if you’ve ever seen a film that features your favorite actor suddenly appearing 20 years younger, that’s synthetic media too.
 Deepfakes (hyper-realistic videos, images, or audio with fake elements generated with deep learning technology), fake news, and AI-generated content use us as their host as they permeate our everyday lives, often without us realizing it.